Australian cricket team in Bangladesh in 2005–06: Second Test

 Day Four was played with no disruptions from the weather and 100 overs to be played.
 Michael Hussey made his 4th Test Century in the fifth over of the day's play.
 Gillespie and Hussey pushed on to bat making great progress through the day with Hussey punishing the pacemen while Gillespie took on the spinners with great drives and a couple of magnificent sixes.
 Hussey and Gillespie both reached 150, and compiled a fourth wicket partnership of 320 runs, before Hussey was dismissed for 182 from only 203 deliveries before lunch.
 Then, shortly after the lunch break, Gillespie reached a double century.
 His 201 not out came from 425 balls, 574 minutes, and was spread across four days of batting.
 His second hundred was much faster than his first, coming from only 129 balls.
 His score is the highest ever by a nightwatchman, and the highest score by an Australian against Bangladesh.
 Ricky Ponting declared after Gillespie's double century, with the score 4/581, a lead of 384 runs.

 After Javed Omar was dismissed in the fifth over, Shahriar Nafees and Habibul Bashar put together a 102-run partnership, before Bashar was dismissed by Shane Warne just before drinks in the evening session.
 Warne took two more wickets in the day's play to reduce Bangladesh to 4/195 at stumps.
 Warne and Stuart MacGill then took the remaining six wickets inside the morning session on Day Five.
 Warne finished with 5/113 and MacGill with 4/95, while Nafees top scored for Bangladesh with 79.

 Gillespie was named Man of the Match, with his double century and bowling figures 3/11 and 0/14.
 Gillespie bowled only nine overs in the match, the fewest of any completed match in his career.
-It was also the final test match of Gillespie's career.
+It was also the final test match of Gillespie's career after being overlooked for the 2006/07 Ashes series in Australia.
+Having completed his innings, he scored no more runs & took no more wickets for his career tally.